cracell/recipes/stews/beef_stew.md

 1. Sprinkle with flour; stir with wooden spoon until flour is dissolved, 1-2 minutes.
 1. Add beer, beef broth, bay leaf and sugar; stir with wooden spoon to loosen any brown bits from bottom of pan and bring to a boil.
 1. Cover pot with lid, simmer on medium low heat for 25 min.
 1. Add carrots, celery and potatoes.
-Cover and cook until vegetables are cooked and meat is very tender.
-Taste and adjust seasoning if necessary (freshly ground black pepper and a pinch of sugar go a long way).
+1. Cover and cook until vegetables are cooked and meat is very tender.
+About 10-15 minutes
+1. Taste and adjust seasoning if necessary (freshly ground black pepper and a pinch of sugar go a long way).
 This stew improves in flavor if made at least 1 day ahead.